 The shoes I paired with this dress are by Naturalizer, and they have a lower heel so they should be comfortable for dancing all night long.
-You could certainly wear a closed-toe shoe, if you prefer, but I have no problem with open toe shoes in the winter for a formal event.
+You could certainly wear a closed-toe shoe, if you prefer; that Jute Glam is gorgeous!
+But I have no problem with open toe shoes in the winter for a formal event.
 Just make sure to get a pedicure!

 In the winter, some type of wrap is essential.
 I like a faux fur capelet because it adds a luxe element to the ensemble, and it also provides a bit of warmth.

 Finally, don’t forget accessories.
 An evening bag is a must for a formal wedding, and sparkly jewelry to complement the dress is appropriate as well.

 Wedding Guest Dresses: Cocktail Attire